Kong/lua-resty-dns-client/README.md

 Versioning is strictly based on [Semantic Versioning](https://semver.org/)

+### x.x.x (xx-xxx-2018) Fixes

+- Fix: the round robin scheme for the balanceer starts at a randomized position to prevent all workers from starting with the same peer.

 ### 2.0.0 (22-Feb-2018) Major performance improvement (balancer) and bugfixes

 - BREAKING: improved performance and memory footprint for large balancers.